Do you want to have a nice looking six-pack?

 Besides, fat also has other functions.
 It is used e.g. as a pressure pad on the soles and serves as an insulating layer.
 Fat also keeps the organs in their intended position.

-As you can see, you need body fat because it does fulfill various vital functions in our body.
+As you can see, you need body fat since it does fulfill various vital functions.

 All in all, you’ve seen that fat is necessary for our vital functions.
 If your body fat percentage falls below a certain percentage, it can affect your health.
 In the worst case even your life expectancy.

-In sports with low body fat content, such as at the bodybuilder in the competition stage, one can recognize (at least with the men) body fat values of under 6%.
-This 6 % corresponds to the essential fat and are the absolute least for survival.
+In sports where a low body fat content belongs to the daily agenda, such as bodybuilding, one can recognize (at least with the men) body fat values of under 6%.
+This 6 % corresponds to the essential fat and are the absolute minimum requirement for survival.

-You can now well imagine that with such a low level of fat, the functions of body fat, such as isolation and mechanical protection are limited.
-Achieving such low levels of fat is very tiring and can only be sustained for a short period of time.
+You can well imagine that with such a low level of fat, the functions of body fat, such as isolation and mechanical protection are limited.
+Achieving and maintaining (!) such low levels of fat is very tiring and can only be sustained for a short period of time.

 The danger of developing an eating disorder is very high.
 Also, your social life can be impaired.
 After all, food is a social process, as shown by celebrations, business lunches, et cetera.

-The whole thing gets even harder because every kilo that you lose always resists heavier.
+The whole thing gets even harder because with every kg that you lose, the level of resistance becomes stronger.
 Losing the first few kilos is much easier than the last kilo.

 Your body, and especially your brain, will be extremely resistant to losing fat.

-Because man has survived through these protections.
+Because it is crucial for survival to maintain these protections.
 Thus, it’s against human biology to achieve low body fat levels.
 Accordingly, the effort needs to be relatively high.

 Overall, the most important thing is to have a natural, healthy and balanced diet.
 Focus on unprocessed food, eat lots of fruits and vegetables.
 Adequate water supply is also fundamental.
 As a rule of thumb, I recommend 1L of water for every 20kg of body weight.

-During training, I recommend a low rep range between 6-12.
+During training, I recommend using a relatively low rep range between 6-12.
 In this area, the muscles respond best to muscle growth.

-I suggest 2-3 exercises for 2-3 sets per ab workout, that’s enough!
+I suggest 2-3 exercises for 2-4 sets per ab workout.
+It’s that simple.

-How long it takes to get six-pack depends on different factors.
+How long it takes to get a Six-pack depends on many different factors.

 These are, as always, individual and can not be generalized.
-For one, your starting point is crucial, for example, if you start with 10-12% body fat you will either already have a sixpack or it will not take long.
+For one, your starting point is crucial, if you start with 10-12% body fat you will either already have a sixpack or it won’t take long.

 Generally, a six-pack doesn’t say much about a person’s health.

 As we have already mentioned, fat is a vital ingredient.
-That is why it is not healthy to stay in a range of 6% body fat for a long time.
-But on the opposite, a healthy six-pack with a body fat percentage of 10-12% is not dangerous as well!
+That is why it is not healthy to sustain a state of 6% body fat for a long time.
+On the opposite, a healthy six-pack with a body fat percentage of 10-12% is not dangerous as well!

 How do you approach your journey to your dream six-pack?